diannaofengzi/datura-ctf/Steganography/README.md

 * [`APNG`]

 	Animated PNG.
 Use (apngdis)[https://sourceforge.net/projects/apngdis/] to extract the frames and delays.

+* `SVG Layers`

+	You can hide data in hidden layers in SVG files. `inkview` can be used to view and toggle the layers.

 * `Digital Invisible Ink Stego Tool` - [Website](http://diit.sourceforge.net/)